collaboration-and-code-review/get-a-jumpstart-on-collaboration-and-code-review-in-github/README.md

 </td><td>

-### Remote Branch, Remote Tracking Branch, and Local Branches
+### Remote, Remote Branch, Remote Tracking Branch, and Local Branches

 <!--
+We've talked about remotes

 Hidden folder named .git, storing temporary info from the remote If you click branches tab, can see a list of the branches remote branch